philipbelesky/GrasshopperBootstrap/README.md

 - [X] Setup release builds to produce a single `gha` that includes all other dependent `dlls`
   - *ILRepack is used over ILMerge or Fody for better macOS compatibility.
 Refer to [this repo](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) for its documentation.*
   - *The sample code is setup to bundle Newtonsoft.Json as an example.
 Be sure to remove this and its reference in `ILRepack.targets` when starting your project!*
+- [X] Cross-compatibility between macOS and Windows versions of Visual Studio
+  - *`GrasshopperBootstrap.csproj` defines split build paths so that each OS will start its own version of Rhinoceros*
 - [X] Continuous Integration using GitHub Actions
   - *See the steps in `.github/workflows/dotnet-grasshopper.xml`; currently the action will build the application and then upload the gha file from the Release build as an artefact.
 Build or linting failures will trigger a fail.*
-- [X] Cross-compatibility between macOS and Windows versions of Visual Studio
-  - *`GrasshopperBootstrap.csproj` defines split build paths so that each OS will start its own version of Rhinoceros*
+  - *See the steps in `.github/workflows/dotnet-tests.xml`; currently the action will run the tests defined in GrasshopperBootstrap.Tests.
+Note that these tests can't depend on Rhinocommon.*
 - [X] Unit-testing framework (sort of)
-  - *The `GrasshopperBootstrap.Tests` project is setup to run its tests within a headless version of Rhinoceros 7 so that all of Rhinocommon is accessible.
+  - *The `GrasshopperBootstrap.RhinoTests` project is setup to run its tests within a headless version of Rhinoceros 7 so that all of Rhinocommon is accessible.
 Note that this project needs to be run as `x64` (under the `Test` menu in Visual Studio).*
   - *That same project has a Grasshopper definition that uses [PancakeContract](https://www.food4rhino.com/app/pancakecontract) to show how to run unit tests within Grasshopper.*
 - [X] A shared class for all component files to inherit
   - *Allows for shared functionality and/or easy implementation of error reporting*